-One of Japan's cultural staples is that of hot springs (onsen) and public baths.
-While it’s common for Japanese people, they raise a lot of questions among foreign visitors.
+One of Japan’s cultural staples is hot springs (onsen) and public baths.
+While it’s common for Japanese people, they raise many questions among foreign visitors.

 We asked Dr. Yasuaki Goto, a specialist in baths and a researcher with the Japan Health Development Foundation, to answer some questions that foreigners have when it comes to Japanese hot springs and public baths.

 Lots of interesting content follows; some things would surprise even Japanese people!

 - Table of Contents